csci104/site/_includes/writeups/twitter-1.md

 + the actual text of the tweet (we won't impose the 140 character limit in this project)
 + a set of hashtagged words (i.e. if the tweet contains `#cs104` and `#usc`, then this set should contain the string `cs104` and `usc`)

 A `DateTime` class will model a timestamp.
 It stores the time stamp info and provides comparison operators and insertion (`<<`) / extraction (`>>`) operators.
-For the extraction operator, you can take the input stream and read the corresponding pieces (month, day, year, etc.) into member variables (discarding the punctuation).
+For the extraction operator (`>>`), you can take the input stream and read the corresponding pieces (month, day, year, etc.) into member variables (discarding the punctuation).
 It may be easiest to extract the text of the date and then the time from the file and then place it in a `stringstream` for extraction into its parts.
 After you try to extract a variable you should check if the stream **failed** by calling the `.fail()` function on the input stream.
 If it does, set the date and time to the current system time (see details below) and return.
 Also you do not need to verify valid ranges for year, month, day values (e.g. we'll only give you months between 1-12).

 The `TwitEng` class is the main interface to the application.
 It should store data related to your microblog engine and perform all the high level operations.
 Good design would separate the user interface of this application (described later) and only provide member functions to carry out the desired operations.
-In this way we can remove the current command line/text interface and exchange it for a GUI interface but still use the operations provided by TwitEng.
+In this way we can remove the current command line/text interface and exchange it for a GUI interface but still use the operations provided by `TwitEng`.

 You may add other classes as needed and any other required member functions to the given classes, but **must** maintain the **public** interfaces of the classes provided in the skeleton.